1uciuszzz/mark-library/README.md

 # Mark-Library

-> this project is refactoring with python, fastapi, react, mysql.
+> This project is build with Fast API, PostgreSQL, React...

 ## About